abdullaha6/flexiboard-privacy-policy/README.md

 # Privacy Policy

-This Privacy Policy outlines how your personal information is handled when you use our iOS app, **Flexiboard**.
+## Introduction
+Welcome to **Flexiboard**!
+We take your privacy seriously and are committed to ensuring that your personal information remains secure.
+This privacy policy outlines how we handle data within our app.

 ## Information We Collect
 **Flexiboard** does **not** collect any personal information about you.
-It operates by saving text data locally on your iPhone device.
+Text Snippets are stored locally on your iPhone device.
 We do **not** have access to the Text Snippets or any other personal data stored on your device.

 ## How We Use Your Information
 We do **not** utilize or access the information stored by Flexiboard in any way.